Color Mixing#

 The package contains the following tasks:

-• Retrieve container: Retrieves a beaker from storage and moves it to a color mixer using the robot arm.
+• Retrieve container: Retrieves a beaker from storage and moves it to a color station using the robot arm.

-• Mix colors: Dispenses and mixes colors using a color mixer (fluid simulation).
+• Mix colors: Dispenses and mixes colors using a color station (fluid simulation).

-• Analyze color: Analyzes the color of the fluid using a color analyzer (fluid simulation).
+• Analyze color: Analyzes the color of the fluid using a color station (fluid simulation).

 • Score color: Calculates a loss function taking into account how close the mixed color is to the target color and how much color ingredients were used.